dawsontoth/Appcelerator-Titanium-Redux/README.md

 and that this isn't actual CSS.

 **Normal Code**
-Not Supported until Version 1.5 (even then, many features Redux has won't be supported)
+Not Supported until Version 1.5

 **Redux Code** for Including RJSS from your app.js (or any .js file)